 - If you live in the South City area, make sure you know where you’re going before you try to hike it there.
 If you live close to Grand, it’s about a 20 minute walk.
 If you have a bike, I highly recommend biking, although there is also plenty of parking.
 Just keep driving towards Kingshighway until you see the food trucks and park on one of the little streets that run through the middle of the park.

 - Understand this is not a “taste testing” event.
-The lines grow long very quickly and you sometimes spend 30 minutes standing in one line so you will most likely only get to buy food from 1-2 trucks and they don’t often have their full menu to choose from.
+The lines grow long very quickly and you sometimes spend 30 minutes standing in one line so come early or you will most likely only get to buy food from 1 or 2 trucks.
+They don’t often have their full menu to choose from.

 Besides Food Truck Fridays, our 30+ STL food trucks are out every day all over the St. Louis area.
 If you would like to try all of the menu items from the food trucks, check out their Twitter accounts and you can see where they are every day or check out showmefoodtrucks.com.
 They list all of the food trucks in the St. Louis area and link to their websites so you can view their full menus and decide which you want to try first.